Ensuring Safety with NSPIRE: Training the Next Generation

 NSPIRE’s rating system includes four categories, each with a designated response time.
 Categories range from life-threatening, which prompts a 24-hour response time, to low, which has a 60-day response time.
 In the Cabinet and Storage standard example, if food storage is not present (Deficiency 1) in a unit or a unit’s food storage component is damaged, inoperable, or missing (Deficiency 2), the health and safety determination is considered “moderate,” and a response is required within 30 days.
 If a food storage component outside of a unit is damaged, inoperable, or missing (Deficiency 2), say in a common area, the health and safety determination is considered low, and a response is required within 60 days.

-Get Certified: The NSPIRE for Public Housing course
+Get Certified: The NSPIRE for Public Housing and NSPIRE for Housing Choice Voucher courses

-NSPIRE is a significant change in inspection for HUD-assisted housing, making it essential for all public housing employees—from inspectors and supervisors to property managers and housing professionals—to wrap their head around the model.
-HAI Group Online Training’s Nan McKay NSPIRE for Public Housing Certification course, led by Nan McKay trainer and inspector Morgan Petragallo, is now available.
-Watch the video below to learn more about the course and what you can expect from it:
+NSPIRE is a significant change in inspection for HUD-assisted housing, making it essential for all public housing employees—from inspectors and supervisors to property managers and housing professionals—to wrap their heads around the model.
+HAI Group Online Training’s NSPIRE for Public Housing Certification and NSPIRE-V Certification courses, led by Nan McKay trainer and inspector Morgan Petragallo, are now available.
+Watch the video below to learn more about the courses and what you can expect from them:

 • Help you understand HUD’s decision to change to NSPIRE.